 That said, we’re not oblivious to the high upfront cost of buying an electric car, making it one of the biggest barriers to EV adoption in the UK (among the lack of charging infrastructure and range anxiety).
 And that’s not to mention the removal of the government Plug-In Grants towards the cost of a new electric car.

-With this, you may be wondering – how can I afford an EV in the UK in 2023?
+With this, you may be wondering – how can I afford an electric car in the UK in 2023?

-We’re going to take you through the alternative ways to own an EV – either on a temporary basis or long term – all at different price points.
+We’re going to take you through the alternative ways to own an electric car – either on a temporary basis or long term – all at different price points.

 Buying a second-hand EV may seem risky, especially with the frequent grumble surrounding range anxiety and battery degradation.
 However, you are ruling out a viable option with this train of thought.